 You may have seen the advertisements in popular magazines or late-night info commercials pushing "gold" 50 State Quarters®.
 They may have had an option to purchase the "premium" Platinum State Quarters.
 They touted them as rare and only available for a limited time.
 They encouraged you to tuck away a set or two for investment.
-A set of four or five quarters was usually sold for around fifteen dollars plus shipping and handling.
+Marketing companies usually sell a collection of four or five quarters for around fifteen dollars plus shipping and handling.

 Those hopes were followed by disappointment when they quickly learned that they were just ordinary quarters plated with a minuscule amount of gold or platinum.
-Although they are plated with pure gold, the plating is usually less than 0.003 of an inch thick.
+Moreover, although they are plated with pure gold, the plating is usually less than 0.003 of an inch thick.

-Serious coin collectors and coin dealers consider these gold-plated coins as "damaged coins" and refused to purchase them.
-If you are lucky, a compassionate coin dealer may offer you between thirty cents and forty cents for the coins.
-A vast majority of coin dealers will tell you that they are worth face value and they do not want to buy them.
+Coin dealers consider these gold-plated coins as "damaged coins" and refuse to purchase them.
+If you are lucky, a compassionate coin dealer may offer you thirty and forty cents for the coins.
+However, many coin dealers will tell you that they are worth face value and do not want to buy them.

 Why Do They Make Bad Investments?

 Although the gold and platinum are real, the plating is less than the thickness of a human hair.
 The time and effort to recover the precious metal far exceeds the one or two cents worth of metal that the coin contains.
 Even though the coins are genuine United States Mint coins, they have been altered by a third-party plating operation.

-Anybody with the right equipment can take quarters, dimes, nickels, pennies or any other coin and plate them with precious metal.
+Anybody with the right equipment can take quarters, dimes, nickels, pennies, or any other coin and plate them with precious metal.
 Therefore, they will never be rare since anybody can create them.
-Other options also include colorized coins with the coin's design enhanced by paint.
-Once again, these are common coins with an altered appearance that can be created by anybody with the right equipment.
+Other options include colorized coins with the coin's design enhanced by paint.
+Once again, these are common coins with an altered appearance that anybody with the right equipment can create.